Where are the loosest slots in Illinois in 2022? Which casinos and games have the best payouts for the discriminating gambler?

 Geisha by Endorphina

 A 5-reel slot with up to 25 pay lines.
 Geisha accepts bets between $0.01 and $10 per line, for a total betting range of $0.25-$250.
 Top prize is 800 coins, for a max payout of between $8 and $8,000.
 The theme is exactly what you’d expect – classical Japan, with an emphasis on the Geisha figure.
 The game includes a wild symbol, a scatter symbol that can lead to up to 10 free spins, a Risk Game gamble feature on every win, and win multipliers in the form of a special Geisha symbol.

 Lightning Link by Aristocrat

 Lightning Link is the first of a three-game series that includes two other popular titles with decent odds Dragon Link and Dollar Storm.
-Lightning Link is a progressive game with four top jackpots.
-It’s a 5-reel 25-pay line slot stuffed with bonus rounds.
+And Lightning Link is a progressive game with four top jackpots.
+It has 5 reels and 25-pay lines stuffed with bonus rounds.
 Denominations are $0.01, $0.02, $0.05, and $0.10 per coin, with a bet-max of 250 coins.
 Free spins games like Lightning Link are always popular, doubly so in the small-town gambling parlors of Illinois, where this series is usually the most popular game.

-Guys like me don’t like writing about states like Illinois, where the slots aren’t all concentrated in big easy-to-review casino-resort properties but are instead tossed about here and there in tiny retail stores and gambling halls.
+Guys like me don’t like writing about the loosest slots in Illinois or other states like Illinois.
+That’s because the slots aren’t all concentrated in big easy-to-review casino-resort properties.
+Instead, they’re tossed about here and there in tiny retail stores and gambling halls.

 Illinois has a few big-name gambling venues, with some construction already underway and plans for several new casino properties in the near future.